keebio/keebio-docs/docs/flashing-firmware.md

 ![](./assets/images/flashing/windows-stm32-no-driver.png)

-To install the STM32 Bootloader driver, right-click anywhere in the top part of the QMK Toolbox window as shown below and click on `Install Drivers...`.
+To install the STM32 Bootloader driver, go to `Tools` on the menu bar and select `Install Drivers...`.
 The STM32 Bootloader driver along with other bootloader drivers will be installed.

 ![](./assets/images/flashing/windows-install-drivers.png)